-In June 2014 in the world of Apple, something happened that no one expected: Apple has introduced a new object-oriented programming language - Swift, which should replace Objective-C, previously used to develop applications for OSX & iOS.
+In June 2014 something happened that no one expected: Apple has introduced a new object-oriented programming language - Swift, which is slowly replacing Objective-C, previously used to develop applications for OSX & iOS.

 Since the new iOS app programming language has been launched, disputes about Swift advantages and disadvantages continue to simmer till now.

 Is it worth to make the switch to the more approachable, full-featured (as Apple Corp. claims) Swift for iOS or continue to use Objective-C in your projects?

 What are the advantages of Swift over Objective-C?
 Which one should you choose for your project?

 Let's sort all this mess out and see what's really going on.